" height="68" width="auto">

 Programs & Initiatives

 Anchors in Resilient Communities (ARC) is a multi-sector collaborative initiated by Emerald Cities Collaborative and Health Care Without Harm to address the social, economic and environmental determinants of health by leveraging the assets and capacities of East Bay anchor institutions and community-based partners.
-The collaborative focuses on expanding community wealth and ownership, improving health outcomes and strengthening the capacity of communities of color and low- and moderate-income residents to be resilient in the face of climate and economic disruption.
+The collaboration focuses on expanding community wealth and ownership, improving health outcomes and strengthening the capacity of communities of color and low- and moderate-income residents to be resilient in the face of climate and economic disruption.

 Within the framework of ARC -- with community health and wealth at the forefront of the planning process -- MyCultiver is being designed to not only provide healthful, locally-sourced meals for the institutional market but also to create jobs and cooperative ownership opportunities for residents, support urban and regional sustainable food production and increase healthful food access for the communities of Oakland and Richmond.

-Proposition 39, passed overwhelmingly by California voters, provides a small, five-year, window to target California’s outdated K-14 school facilities for deep energy retrofits.
-The goal is to update these underfunded public buildings with badly-needed modern technologies like LED lighting, energy-efficient HVAC systems and renewable energy.
+Proposition 39, passed overwhelmingly by California voters, provided a small, five-year, window to target California’s outdated K-14 school facilities for deep energy retrofits.
+The goal was to update these underfunded public buildings with badly-needed modern technologies like LED lighting, energy-efficient HVAC systems and renewable energy.

-EC Oakland was invited by kW Engineering to participate in its bid under the Oakland Unified School District’s (OUSD) Request For Qualification.
-Their proposal won the technical assistance contract and will identify for OUSD how best to target the efficiency work during the five-year project. kW Engineering is the prime contractor, and EC Oakland will join the team as a subcontractor providing workforce and community support services.
+EC Oakland was invited by kW Engineering to participate in its bid under the Oakland Unified School District’s (OUSD) Request For Qualification, and the proposal won the technical assistance contract to identify for OUSD how best to target the efficiency work during the five-year project. kW Engineering was the prime contractor, and EC Oakland joineds the team as a subcontractor providing workforce and community support services.
 During the interview on the proposal, OUSD noted that EC Oakland’s participation was key to the successful bid.

 Given the proposition’s title – “California’s Clean Jobs Act” – the EC Oakland team believed it was critical to target project opportunities, including career pathways, to students and other local residents.